z3mil/whodunnit/README.md

 ## Description

-CTF style "Who Dunn It" game for children
+CTF style "Who Dunn It" game for children (Frontend only)

 ## Building and running